askahana/DotNetDynamosV2/README.md

   * ShowCustomerInfo()

 * Transfer Money

-  This class includes two methods, that is to transfer money to between accounts and transfer money to someone else.
+  This class includes two methods, that is to transfer money between accounts and transfer money to someone else.
+Those methods read the List<Account>Accounts from Dictionary<string, Customer>customerList.
+  * TransferMoneyBetweenAccount():
+  * TransferMoneyToOthers():

 * Converter

   This class is designed for converting currency from one type to another.
 It includes two fields for currency rates to SEK, which are Euro, and Yen.
-Additionally, there is a method to change these rates.
+Additionally, there is methods to change these rates.
 The class consists of four methods for converting rates between each other, along with an overarching method that utilizes these four conversion methods.
+  * FromSekToYen()
+  * FromYenToSek()
+  * FromSekToEur()
+  * FromEurToSek()
+  * InsertRate():  Administrator can change the exchange rate.
+  * ConvertMoney(): According to account's currency, it converted to another currency.
+Converts the transferred amount from the currency of the original account into the currency of the target account.

 * Transaction